-Also as previously reported, and again in common with other government funded MATs, the Trustees note the unfunded Local Government Pension Scheme (LGPS) pension deficit.
+Also, as previously reported, and again in common with other government funded MATs, the Trustees note the unfunded Local Government Pension Scheme (LGPS) pension deficit.
 In the case of the LGPS deficit, Parliament has agreed to a guarantee that, in the event of academy closure, outstanding scheme liabilities would be met by the Department for Education.
 The academies are currently making employer contributions based on the latest triennial actuarial assessment.
 Having regard to these factors, the Trustees do not believe any further action is required at this time.

 In recent years, the Trustees have undertaken actions to (a) increase income, including the on-going expansion of student numbers, and (b) reduce costs and optimise value for money.
-It is expected that the on-going development of the MAT will enhance value for money savings and enable the school's to meet the financial challenges ahead.
+It is expected that the on-going development of the MAT will enhance value for money savings and enable the schools to meet the financial challenges ahead.

 With COVID-19 pandemic and disruption to day to day operations, relevant budgets were agreed and made available to cope with the impact on learning for 2020-21.
 Budgets were approved for cleaning, IT infrastructure and equipment (staff and pupils), Free School Meals and resources.
+Budgets were again adjusted for 2021-22 for additional cleaning, IT infrastructure and Free School Meals.
+Additional funding has been made available by the government for COVID Catch Up & tutoring.
+Having regard to these factors, the Trustees do not believe any further action is required at this time.

-On this basis, the Trustees therefore have a reasonable expectation that, at 31 August 2020, the Trust had adequate resources to continue in operational existence for the foreseeable future.
+On this basis, the Trustees therefore have a reasonable expectation that, at 31 August 2021, the Trust had adequate resources to continue in operational existence for the foreseeable future.
 For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies (Note 1 to the Financial Statements).